nphershm/grade-once/README.md

 2. Testing app in real gradebook environments

 # Changelog
-v1.1021 updates handling of assignment status missing, late, excused
+v1.103 updates handling of assignment status missing, late, excused.
+Fixes issues handling excused, and clearing existing comments and codes when no longer missing, excused or late.

 v1.101 provides link to Options from bottom of popup